passionweb-manuel-schnabel/ai-seo-helper/README.md

 ### Analyzing the page content based on the text

-If the content length does not exceed the maximum number of allowed characters (can be set in the extension settings with the option `maxAllowedCharacters`) and the maximum number of allowed OpenAi tokens (currently 4096 toknes per request), you can generate the desired data based on the page content in text form.
+If the content length does not exceed the maximum number of allowed characters (can be set in the extension settings with the option `maxAllowedCharacters`) and the maximum number of allowed OpenAi tokens (currently 4096 tokens per request), you can generate the desired data based on the page content in text form.
 If the page content exceeds the maximum allowed character length, the variant via URL is automatically used.

 As already mentioned, this option is primarily limited by the length of the allowed characters per OpenAI request.
 Furthermore, using this method requires the use of a comparatively large number of tokens.